Edson de Castro

-Edson de Castro (born 1938) is a computer engineer and businessman, perhaps best known for designing the Data General Nova series of computers.
+Edson de Castro (September 14, 1938 – September 6, 2024) was an American computer engineer and businessman, best known for being a chief founder of Data General and for designing that company's Nova series of computers.

+Life and career

-De Castro was founder and CEO of Data General Corporation throughout the 1970s, the 1980s and into the 1990s when he was replaced by Ronald L Skates, a former Price Waterhouse Coopers partner.
+De Castro was born in Plainfield, New Jersey, on September 14, 1938.
+He was founder and CEO of Data General Corporation throughout the 1970s, the 1980s and into the 1990s when he was replaced by Ronald L Skates, a former Price Waterhouse Coopers partner.
 He also was the project manager in charge of developing the PDP-8 mini computer at Digital Equipment Corporation, before leaving to form Data General Corporation.
 As CEO of Data General, he appeared in Tracy Kidder's book The Soul of a New Machine.

-DeCastro married Jean DeCastro in Norwich, Connecticut, in 1963.
+De Castro married Jean DeCastro in Norwich, Connecticut, in 1963.
 Jean was a school teacher and Edson worked at Digital Equipment.
 They divorced in 1980.
+Edson de Castro died on September 6, 2024, at the age of 85.